Skip to content

 • Use SEO for plumbers to appear at the top of Google’s search results page when a potential customer searches for “plumbers in [city]”

-Eventually you’ll reach a point where you’re overbooked, overwhelmed, and falling behind on paperwork.
-Don’t worry, these are just growing pains—you’re ready to hire your first employee.
+Eventually, you might reach a point where you’re overbooked, overwhelmed, and falling behind on paperwork.
+But don’t worry, these are just growing pains, and they signal that you’re ready for the next stage—hiring your first employee.

 Follow these steps to hire skilled plumbing technicians for your business:

-1. Decide what type of plumber (and type of person) you need.
+• Decide what type of plumber (and type of person) you need

-2. Write a plumber job description that outlines the open position.
+• Write a plumber job description that outlines the open position

-3. Advertise the job on your website, online job boards, and social media.
+• Advertise the job on your website, online job boards, and social media

-4. Meet with qualified candidates and ask the right plumbing interview questions.
+• Meet with qualified candidates and ask the right plumbing interview questions

-5. Hire the best candidate, make an offer, and plan for their first day.
+• Hire the best candidate with solid work experience, make an offer, and plan for their first day

 With the right tools, resources, and plumbing software available at your fingertips, your new company is primed for success—and your future as a plumbing business owner will be bright.